ersatzcapo/forge-beanstest/README.md

 	beanstest new-mockito --type <class to mock>

 This adds all necessary dependencies and creates the class AlternativeProducer right next to the SimpleRunner.
-It contains a CDI producer method that produces a mockito mock alterntative for the given type.
+The AlternetiveProducer class will contain a CDI producer method that produces a mockito mock alterntative for the given type.
 If you prefer to use alternative stereotypes instead of a plain alternative class just add the stereotype name like this:

 	beanstest new-mockito --type <class to mock> --stereotype <name of stereotype>